Seagate/cortx/doc/be/CORTX_CORE_ARCHITECTURE.rst

 -  CORTX core is a component of the new cloud software stack developed by Seagate

--  CORTX provides basic functionality through its clovis interface:
+-  CORTX provides basic functionality through its motr interface:

    -  object store